prathamJadhav/Blockchain-Assignment/README.md

 We can see the 'Add Node' option on the right in the image given above.

 ### Forging a block
-A node is selected with probability proportionate to its stake in the system.
+When a new block needs to be created, a node is selected with probability proportionate to its stake in the system.

 ## Installation